 - Hammerspace Hideaway: The real Apache helicopter doesn't have passenger seats, so this must be where (up to 6 of) those rescued hostages and co-pilots sit.
 On the other hand...

 - Hyperspace Arsenal: Averted, the Apache's weapons load-out is 100% accurate.
 (Yes, it can actually carry 38 Hydra rockets, 8 Hellfire missiles and 1200 20mm Chaingun rounds at once.)

 - Inertia Is a Cruel Mistress: It certainly makes hovering over various pickups trickier.

 - Insurmountable Waist-Height Fence: Your chopper can't change altitude, so you have to fly around two story buildings or mountains.

-- It's Up to You: The whole story, a mix of The Gulf War and a generic action plot that ends with saving the world from World War III rests on one pilot and co-pilot, and the co-pilot is catured in the final mission.
+- It's Up to You: The whole story, a mix of The Gulf War and a generic action plot that ends with saving the world from World War III rests on one pilot and co-pilot and the co-pilot has to be saved in the final mission.

 - Made of Explodium: Every vehicle and building will come apart in a nice shower of fragments and orange fireballs.